garrandall/popular-music-data/tracks/honey-erykah-badu.md

 So tell me Slim what you wanna do
 When you know I'm in love wit you
 Everytime that I turn around
-Look for you but you cant be found
+Look for you but you can't be found
 Fly free baby fine wit me
 I'm in love wit a bumble bee
-Ooh Slim, boy you killing me
+Oh Slim, boy you killing me
 But you soo sweet ta me
 Oww